Please use the following resources to help with ERAS:

 - Dimensions should be 2.5 in x 3.5 in (refer to individual program specifications).

 - Photo must be saved at a resolution of 150 dots per inch (dpi) in .jpg format with a maximum file size of 100 kb.

 - Your photo should be recent and professional looking, not an image taken with a cell phone or cropped from another photo.
 Remember, this is a program's first impression of you!

 The School Of Medicine Registrar Office is responsible for uploading all transcripts and MSPEs into ERAS for residency applicants.
 Students must submit a Transcript & MSPE Request Form before the transcript and MSPE can be uploaded to ERAS (check the box for both).
-The form is available on our website under Forms.
-There is a $5 processing fee, payable by check or credit card.
-There is no fee for your MSPE unless you are an alumni applying for residency, in which case the fee is $5.
+There is a $7.50 processing fee, payable by check or credit card.
+There is no fee for your MSPE unless you are an alumni applying for residency, in which case the fee is $7.50.

 Our office will start accepting Transcript & MSPE Request Forms from current students for ERAS beginning in mid-August.
-The deadline to receive transcript requests for ERAS is September 6.
-Those requests received by that date will be uploaded to ERAS beginning the week of September 9.
+The deadline to receive transcript requests for ERAS is September 16, 2022.
+Requests received by that date will be uploaded to ERAS beginning the following week.

 Applicants must authorize the release of their USMLE transcript in order to make assignments of the USMLE transcript to the programs they designate.
 Once the USMLE transcript is assigned to a program that has been applied to, it cannot be unassigned.
 The NBME or ECFMG (for IMG Residency) charges a fee of $80 for transmitting USMLE transcripts to the programs designated by applicants.
 This is a fixed fee assessed one time per application season regardless of the number of programs the USMLE transcript is requested for.
 The fixed fee cannot be paid prior to applying to programs.